 Ever since Chocolat, I have been aware of the adding of chili to chocolate and calling it exotic, and frequently also calling it Mexican.
 Also, I’m lucky enough that one of my local supermarkets has a good selection of Mexican and Central American food items.
-And, really, Mexican chocolate comprises a wide variety of spices and blends, and it’s also more about the processing of the original chocolate, as far as I understand.
-And I’d rather have my cultural appropriation from long dead people… I don’t know, actually.
-I just know that I wasn’t comfortable re-using the title this time.
+And, really, Mexican chocolate comprises a wide variety of spices and blends, and it’s also more about the processing of the original chocolate, as far as I understand, so I wasn’t comfortable re-using the title this time.
 Your mileage may vary. (here, have David Lebovitz’s write up of Mexican Hot Chocolate)

 Preheat oven to 350F